celery/celery/docs/getting-started/next-steps.rst

     :program:`celery multi` doesn't store information about workers so you need to use the same command-line arguments when restarting.
 Only the same pidfile and logfile arguments must be used when stopping.

-By default it will create pid and log files in the current directory, to protect against multiple workers launching on top of each other you are encouraged to put these in a dedicated directory:
+By default it'll create pid and log files in the current directory, to protect against multiple workers launching on top of each other you're encouraged to put these in a dedicated directory:

 .. code-block:: console